 Students will need a QR code to scan or they can type in the ALL In Learning ID found on their individual QR code sheet.

-To print QR Code sheets, go to your teacher account > Classes > [choose class] > [click the checkbox next to the student or click the top "select all" box] > Print > [choose bubble sheet or QR code sheet](the bubble sheet QR code is the same, but the QR Code sheet has the ID number in case they have a camera problem).
+To print QR Code sheets, go to your teacher account > Classes > [choose class] > [select the student or click "select all" at the top] > Print > [choose bubble sheet or QR code sheet](the QR code on bubble sheets is the same, but the QR Code Sheet includes extra info that may be needed).

 Students will simply put the QR code up to the camera like this: